 Enjoy your favorite fresh berries as a snack or tossed into a salad for a pop of color, flavor, and nutrition.
 Swap syrup for a mixed berry puree on waffles for a colorful brunch treat.
 Try frozen berries over yogurt or blended into a frosty superfood smoothie.

 This group of veggies includes rock stars like broccoli, cauliflower, Brussels sprouts, cabbage, kale, bok choy, kohlrabi, and more.
 Long studied for their cancer-fighting properties, most cruciferous vegetables are packed with fiber, folate, and vitamin K. Adding to their superfood status, cruciferous vegetables are a source of indole-3-carbinol (I3C).
-Though scientific evidence is limited, I3C is being studied for its role in protecting against cervical and other cancers.
+I3C promotes healthy immune function and cervical health.

 And here’s an interesting tidbit – Crushing or grinding foods like kale and broccoli, increases the availability of indole-3-carbinol.
 So, consider making a broccoli pesto for dinner or add baby kale to a pineapple green smoothie to take advantage of this!

 Oily fish such as salmon, albacore tuna, and sardines are excellent sources of omega-3 fatty acids.
-These superfoods are best known for a positive impact on heart health, omega-3 fatty acids have been shown to help improve heart health by reducing plaque build-up in the arteries and decreasing unhealthy fats in the blood called triglycerides.
+These superfoods are best known for a positive impact on heart health.
+Omega-3s have been shown to help improve heart health by reducing plaque build-up in the arteries and decreasing unhealthy fats in the blood called triglycerides.
 Research on omega-3s’ impact on brain health and more continues to emerge.

-Omega-3 fatty acids are essential – meaning the body cannot make them.
-So, we have to get these fatty acids from food or supplements.
+Omega-3 fatty acids are essential – meaning the body cannot make them so we have to get these fatty acids from food or supplements.
 The American Heart Association recommends eating 2 servings of fish or the equivalent each week.
 If you tend to forget about fish as an option, consider making this no-fuss, baked salmon recipe or add cooked tuna to a green salad.
-If fish is not a part of your diet, you can get quality omega-3s from microalgae.

 Scientists believe the key flavanol found in green tea, Epigallocatechin gallate, better known as EGCG, may be responsible for its impressive health benefits.
 And there are many.

 Research suggests that drinking green tea may help lower blood cholesterol and triglycerides – a type of fat in the blood.
-Along these lines, green tea may help lower blood pressure and decrease the risk for heart disease.
+Along these lines, drinking green tea may help lower blood pressure and decrease the risk for heart disease.
 Notably, some data suggests it might take several cups of green tea per day to achieve these effects.
-Further, preliminary research suggests that green tea drinkers have a lower risk for certain cancers, specifically endometrial, ovarian, and cervical cancers.
+Further, preliminary research suggests that green tea drinkers have a lower risk for certain cancers.

 Enjoy daily green tea by the cup or get creative by infusing green tea into a recipe.
 Green tea is the perfect superfood to try as a broth for soup or chilled into an ice pop or latte.